pashacraydon/pashacraydon.github.io/_posts/2017-11-07-webpack-guide.markdown

 The above example includes an option in the `CommonsChunkPlugin` that tells it to bundle all files from `node_modules` except the packages that are listed in the `EXCLUDED_FROM_VENDOR` array.

-# How to alias packages

-You can create aliases to make it easier to `import` or `require` packages with long relative paths.

-{% highlight javascript %}
-  alias: {
-    Packages: path.resolve(__dirname, 'src/packages/'),
-    Templates: path.resolve(__dirname, 'src/templates/')
-  }
-{% endhighlight %}

-Now you can use this alias in your imports.

-{% highlight javascript %}
-  import MyPackage from 'Packages/MyPackage';
-{% endhighlight %}